kpbaks/ctrl-z.fish/README.md

 - A notification is printed to the terminal when you press <kbd>ctrl+z</kbd> and there are no jobs to bring to the foreground.
 - A `ctrl_z_to_bg` event is emitted when you press <kbd>ctrl+z</kbd> in the TUI application and return to the shell prompt.
 This allows you to create listeners for this event that can be used to run commands when you return to the shell prompt.
 The rationale is that when you press <kbd>ctrl+z</kbd> you do it because you want to run a quick command in the shell, and then return to the TUI application.
 So why not automate this?
+- If more than 1 job is in the background, an interactive picker is opened where you can select which job to bring into the foreground.
+Various metadata is shown for each job, such as its `pgid`, elapsed time or `etime`, and the `cwd` of the job.
+This information makes it easier to distinguish between similar background jobs, such as multiple open text editors instances.

 ## Installation